Best Women’s Running Tights of 2025

 Warmth

-All the tights in this guide are designed to be worn alone, but they can also be used as part of a layering system if you need extra warmth.
-You can wear a pair of shorts over your tights or a full set of wind or rain pants for even more protection.
-While the CEP Compression Run Tights 4.0, Women are fairly unique in the compression tights sphere for being a stand-alone garment, they are easy to layer underneath another layer for more warmth.
+You can wear all the tights in this guide alone, but they can also be part of a layering system if you need extra warmth.
+For example, you can wear shorts over your tights or a full set of wind or rain pants for even more protection.
+While the CEP Compression Run Tights 4.0 for women are fairly unique in the compression tights sphere for being a standalone garment, they are easy to layer underneath another layer for more warmth.

 Sustainability

-Our team advocates purchasing apparel that will last for a long time so that you don’t have to replace it regularly.
+Our team advocates purchasing apparel that will last a long time, so you don’t have to replace it regularly.
 We were impressed with the durability of the REI Co-op Swiftland 7/8 Running Tights and would recommend them to anyone who is traditionally hard on their gear.

 Why You Should Trust Us

-After at least 100 miles of wear, we evaluated tights on their comfort, fit, durability, and features, such as pockets, zippers, and other extras.
-Our evaluations considered their moisture-wicking capabilities, breathability, and wind resistance.
-Our goal is to find the best running tights for women that will work for a wide array of people running in different conditions.
+After a minimum of 100 miles of wear, we evaluated tights on their comfort, fit, durability, and features, such as pockets, zippers, and other extras.
+We also considered their moisture-wicking capabilities, breathability, and wind resistance.
+Our goal is to find the best running tights for women that will work for a wide range of people running in different conditions.

-There are always new tights coming onto the running market, and we continue testing new products and keep this guide updated with new tights that we love.
+New tights are always coming onto the running market, and we continue testing new products and updating this guide with the ones we love.

 Best Running Tights for Women - running on track in the snow

-iRunFar gear tester and editor Alli Hartz wears tights during a marathon training session on the track.
-Photo: iRunFar/Alli Hartz
+iRunFar gear tester and editor Alli Miles wears tights during a marathon training session on the track.
+Photo: iRunFar/Alli Miles

 When and why should I wear tights instead of shorts while running?

 Some runners prefer not to wear pants until temperatures drop below 40 degrees Fahrenheit, while others slip them on with the slightest chill.
-If it’s windy, especially in combination with lower temperatures, tights can help you stay comfortable during your run.
-The CEP Reflective Tights offer decent wind and moisture resistance.
-You can easily pair all tights in this guide with rain or wind pants for extra protection from the elements.
+If it’s windy, tights can help you stay comfortable during your run, especially when combined with lower temperatures.
+The Montane Women’s Slipstream Trail Running Tights provide a high level of warmth and protection from the elements.
+You can easily pair all the tights in this guide with rain or wind pants for extra protection from the elements.

-If you’re running on rugged or wooded trails, wearing pants can help protect your legs from scratches, scrapes, and insect bites.
-They are particularly useful in areas with overgrown vegetation.
-Tights are also a good option if your run is going from colder to warmer temperatures, or visa versa, as it’s easier to cool yourself down while wearing tights by getting them wet than it is to warm yourself up when wearing shorts.
+If you’re running on rugged or wooded trails, wearing tights can help protect your legs from scratches, scrapes, and insect bites.
+They are instrumental in areas with overgrown vegetation.
+Tights are also a good option if your run is going from colder to warmer temperatures, or vice versa, as it’s easier to cool yourself down while wearing tights by getting them wet than it is to warm yourself up when wearing shorts.
 For this reason, many of our testers wear tights for fastpacking adventures or self-supported runs that span day and night.
 We found that the REI Co-op Swiftland 7/8 Running Tights stood up to nearly any abuse we threw at them.

-Compression tights like the CEP Compression Run Tights 4.0 are sometimes used for recovery purposes in addition to running.
-These garments support the muscles and aid recovery after a strenuous run by increasing blood flow.
+You can use compression tights like the CEP Compression Run Tights 4.0 for recovery purposes in addition to running.
+These garments support the muscles and aid recovery after a strenuous run by increasing blood flow to the muscles.
 Choosing between tights and shorts can also come down to personal comfort.
 Some runners feel more at ease and perform better in tights, regardless of the weather or conditions.

 Best Running Tights for Women - running on slickrock